 holds with probability at least $1-\alpha$. \end{proposition}

-Proposition~\ref{prop: statistical error goal vector} shows that the bound on the error in estimating $g$ grows with order $M^{3/2}\sqrt{\log(M)}$.
-According to Proposition~\ref{prop: statistical error transition matrix}, the estimation error is bounded by a quantity growing with order $M^{1/2}\sqrt{\log(M)}$.
-The error when estimating the transition matrix will grow faster than the error for estimation of the goal-scoring probabilities for large values of $M$.
+Proposition~\ref{prop: statistical error goal vector} shows that the bound on the error in estimating $g$ grows with order $M^{1/2}\sqrt{\log(M)}$.
+According to Proposition~\ref{prop: statistical error transition matrix}, the error in estimating the transition matrix is bounded by a quantity growing with order $M^{3/2}\sqrt{\log(M)}$.
+The error in estimating the transition matrix will grow faster than the error for estimation of the goal-scoring probabilities in terms of $M$.

-The dependence on $N$ shows the same behavior for both model parameters.
+The influence of $N$ shows the same behaviour for both model parameters.
 Both bounds decrease with an order of $1/\sqrt{N}$.
 As expected, the estimation of the model parameters is better for large values of $N$.